-- BC Hydro has assumed up to five processing plants in the analysis, depending on - the level of natural gas production.
-The processing plants are Spectra Fort Nelson - 5 located beside the FNG; Cabin (Enbridge); Spectra North; Quicksilver; and a fifth - 6 processing plant, assumed to be on the west side of the HRB. - 7 Capacity is assumed to be added in increments of 250 or 400 MMscfd/day at Cabin, - 8 Spectra North, Quicksilver and the fifth processing plant, as required for the
+BC Hydro has assumed up to five processing plants in the analysis, depending on

+4 the level of natural gas production.
+The processing plants are Spectra Fort Nelson

+5 located beside the FNG; Cabin (Enbridge); Spectra North; Quicksilver; and a fifth

+- 6 processing plant, assumed to be on the west side of the HRB. - 7 Capacity is assumed to be added in increments of 250 or 400 MMscfd/day at Cabin, - 8 Spectra North, Quicksilver and the fifth processing plant, as required for the - 9 production scenario.
+Each existing and planned processing plant is assumed to be

-- production scenario.
-Each existing and planned processing plant is assumed to be - self-sufficient for electricity and heat requirements, unless sources of electricity and - 3 heat are available from BC Hydro or a third party. - 4 Processing plants are each assumed to be stand-alone business units competing to - 5 process natural gas.
-For any one scenario, total raw natural gas volumes being - 6 processed and shipped in a given year are assumed to be prorated across the - 7 processing plant capacity in service.
+1 self-sufficient for electricity and heat requirements, unless sources of electricity and

+- 2 heat are available from BC Hydro or a third party. - 3 Processing plants are each assumed to be stand-alone business units competing to - 4 process natural gas.
+For any one scenario, total raw natural gas volumes being - 5 processed and shipped in a given year are assumed to be prorated across the - 6 processing plant capacity in service.

-8 3.3.2 Capture and Sequester Formation CO2
+7 3.3.2 Capture and Sequester Formation CO2

-- 9 For any scenarios that include the capture and sequestration of formation CO2, the - compression facilities for the CO2 are assumed to be situated at the processing plant - where the CO2 was extracted from the raw natural gas.
-In these scenarios, - sequestration is assumed to start in 2018 and linearly ramps up to full sequestration - 13 by 2022.
+8 For any scenarios that include the capture and sequestration of formation CO2, the where the CO2 was extracted from the raw natural gas.
+In these scenarios, sequestration is assumed to start in 2018 and linearly ramps up to full sequestration by 2022.